 Nottinghamshire YMCA provides temporary supported accommodation for vulnerable young people and adults across Nottinghamshire and East Riding.

 Our YMCA team understands that a person’s journey through homelessness is not always a linear process.
-To ensure residents are given the best opportunity to build a brighter future, we also provide transitional houses across Nottingham and Mansfield.
+To ensure residents are given the best opportunity to build a brighter future, we also provide transitional houses across Nottingham, Mansfield and Worksop.
 These homes serve as a bridge for residents who no longer require emergency housing support but still need guidance reintegrating into the community on their road to regaining independence.

 Placement of residents in our transitional homes is dependent on an applicant’s individual needs assessment.